 1. Hemiplegia (Post-Stroke Paralysis) and Muscle Weakness

 Electrical stimulation may help introduce movement into paralyzed muscles after stroke.
 When electrical stimulation activates the paralyzed muscles, you can capitalize on the opportunity and practice paralysis recovery exercises to help rewire the brain.

 Ideally, through massed practice, this can help stroke patients with paralysis slowly regain movement.
 Stimulating your muscles regularly will also help prevent muscle atrophy, a common side effect of stroke paralysis.

 If you struggle with weakness after a stroke, but not paralysis, e-stim can also help.
-As discussed above, by combining electrical stimulation with physical therapy exercises, you can maximize your gains.
+As discussed above, by combining electrical stimulation with physical and/or occupational therapy exercises, you can maximize your gains.

 2. Spasticity and Gait (Walking)

 In addition, e-stim has been shown to help reduce spasticity in stroke patients, even after a massive stroke.
 It works by restoring communication between the brain and the spastic muscles, which helps the muscles relax and lengthen.

 Stroke patients that wish to improve their balance and gait can also benefit from electrical stimulation.
 First, the electrodes should be applied to the lower extremities with the help of a physical therapist.
 Then, by practicing proper gait techniques, you can boost neuroplasticity and regain proper movement.

 Some therapists might also combine electrical stimulation with specialized equipment such as an assistive treadmill.
 This treadmill comes with a harness that holds you up in a standing position.
 A team of therapists will then help you move your feet in a walking motion as the treadmill runs.